umassmsa/msa/pages/team.md

 Treasurer, Class ‘25
 I am a sophomore Computer Science and Math double major from Acton, MA.
 After enduring soccer parents for six years as a referee throughout middle and high school, I am now an incoming intern at Oliver Wyman in Actuarial Consulting next summer.
 I love distance running, making stir fries, reading nonfiction, and watching the Jets season crumble every year.

+### Nate Feigenbaum

+Class '25, Sport Management
+I am a junior Sport Management major and working towards a certificate in data analytics from Long Island, NY.
+During my time at UMass I have worked at the Mullins Center on the operations team, UMass Athletics as a marketing intern, and currently the UMass Women’s Lacrosse Team as a statistics manager.
+My favorite sport is football and my goal is to work in an NFL front office after graduation.

 ### Jake Welz

 Director of Special Events, Class ‘25